IshanMehta115/Applied-Cryptography/Assignment-1/Triple DES/README.md

 ## Security Note

 Encryption is a crucial security measure, and Triple DES is considered secure.
-However, always ensure that you follow best practices for secure key management and use encryption responsibly.<br>
+However, always ensure that you follow best practices for secure key management and use encryption responsibly.
-**Although the algorithm is correct.
-It is advised to not use it in real-life.**